40+ Things to Do in Sydney: A Local’s Guide

 Sydney Photography walks

 Alfonso Calero offers beginner and intermediate smartphone and digital photography walks in the city centre.
-Three-hour daytime, night courses and sunset classes are offered for $99.
+Three-hour daytime, night courses and sunset classes are offered for approx $99.

 EcoWalks Tours